arielchuri/forglory/crystalcastles.md

 The player will roll the dice for their attibute plus any additional dice they can muster and take the sum of all the 1s, 2s, and 3s in their roll.

-The player may add any of their Stamina dice to any roll but those dice cannot be used again until they have been recovered.
+The player may add any of their Stamina or style dice to any roll.
+Those dice cannot be used again until they have been recovered.

 ### Chance of success table